 Note how the space is at the end of the first line.
 This will cause breakage.
 There are ways around this but it is better to not need them.

-you finish the translation Once create pull request the а to https://github.com/racket/string-constants repo.
+Once you finish the translation - create a pull request to the https://github.com/racket/string-constants repo.
 If you are interested in how the whole infrastructure of translation works in DrRacket - have a look at the documentation.